 Rumors of a mythological creature on Lubabub are true.

-Sembler is a kid at heart and spends its time creating friends to play with.
+Sembler is a kid at heart and spends his time creating friends to play with.

-In the arena, it can pump out additional summons over time unless, of course, something scary is coming after it in which case it flees!
+In the arena, he can pump out additional summons over time unless, of course, something scary is coming after him in which case he flees!